Shop Subscribe

 Arts & Crafts

-Drawing three-dimensional objects and environments on a two-dimensional surface is more mathematical than students or young artists may imagine.
-Check out this grade 9-12 lesson plan to take the standard one point perspective drawing to a new and more three-dimensional level.
+Drawing 3-D objects and environments on a 2-D surface is more mathematical than students and young artists may imagine.
+Check out this Historical One-Point Perspective art lesson plan that takes the standard one-point perspective drawing to a new level!

 Historical One-Point Perspective Art Project

-Share with student the history of one-point perspective, namely that one point perspective works of art (specifically pieces that utilize color blending and mixing) only appeared during and after the 14th Century when linear perspective was created by the architect Fillipo Brunelleshi.
-His use of “vanishing points” caught on and made linear perspective a key part of the realism style that gave paintings and drawings by Leonardo, Michaelangelo, Raphael and Donatello their feeling of depth.
+Share with students the history of one-point perspective, namely that one-point perspective works of art—specifically pieces that utilize color blending and mixing—only appeared during and after the 14th Century when linear perspective was created by architect Filippo Brunelleschi.
+His use of “vanishing points” caught on and made linear perspective a key part of the realism style.
+That style gave the feeling of depth to paintings and drawings by Leonardo, Michaelangelo, Raphael, and Donatello.

 Students may not have much experience using colored pencils to blend and mix colors.
 Encourage them to step outside the “color inside the lines” mental framework to improve their understanding of how colors interact with each other.

-Emulating famous art is a great way to give students the confidence to try new things and learn new methods — by engaging with art that was created using those skills and methods.
+Emulating famous art is a great way for students to gain the confidence to try new things and learn new methods—by engaging with art that was created using those skills and methods.

 More Colored Pencil Art Lesson Plans

-If you’re looking for more ways to use colored pencils in your art room, consider one of these other lesson plan ideas on our site:
+If you want more ways to use colored pencils in the art room, consider one of these lesson plan ideas!

 Visual Verbal Journal